hanifrev/chrome-extension-practice/README.md

 #### 10 October 2023

 Fetch from background script and send it to Modal, the pokeball still loaded on initial load, i already make it only shown when i click the catch pokemon button on popup, but still didn't make it.
 And i also playing arround with chrome API such as storage, runtime, etc. You can see on console there's a lot of log that i create during practice

+#### 11 October 2023

+Found a solution how to show pokeball by clicking 'Catch a Pokemons' button inside menu / popup.
+I use this https://stackoverflow.com/a/69128710 as referance.
+On MainPage, i sendMessage to background script when the 'Catch a Pokemons' clicked, with action called 'perfomAction'.
+On background script, while listening to message 'perfomAction', i add chrome.tabs.query with action: "open_dialog_box" to communicate with content script.
+On content script, if content script received "open_dialog_box", it will set setShowThirdParty to true and pokeball shown.